How to Manage Pests

 Description of the Pest

-The yellowish-orange or whitish butterflies of the alfalfa caterpillar lay eggs on the new growth of alfalfa that is less than 6 inches tall.
+The yellow or white butterflies of the alfalfa caterpillar lay eggs on the new growth of alfalfa that is less than 6 inches tall.
 Eggs hatch into green caterpillars in 3 to 7 days.
-Full-grown caterpillars are about 1.5 inches long and are distinguished from other common caterpillars on alfalfa by their velvety green bodies and white lines along their sides.
+Full-grown caterpillars are about 1.5 inches long and are distinguished from other caterpillars on alfalfa by their velvety green bodies with white lines along their sides.

-Alfalfa caterpillars consume entire leaves.
+Alfalfa caterpillars can consume entire leaves.
 The larger larvae are most destructive.
-In contrast to armyworms, alfalfa caterpillars do not skeletonize leaves and will consume the midrib.
+In contrast to armyworms, alfalfa caterpillars do not skeletonize leaves and will also consume the midrib.

-The most important way to control the alfalfa caterpillar is to use nonselective insecticides against caterpillar pests in summer and preserve and encourage its natural enemies by avoiding unnecessary insecticide applications for aphids or weevils in late spring.
+The most important way to control the alfalfa caterpillar is to preserve natural enemies that parasitize and prey upon this pest.
+Use selective insecticides against caterpillar pests in the summer to maintain natural enemies and minimize subsequent build-up of caterpillars.
+Preserve and encourage natural enemies by avoiding unnecessary insecticide applications for aphids or weevils in the spring.

 Border-strip harvesting is a useful method for preserving the natural enemies of both the alfalfa caterpillar and aphids because it helps retain parasite larvae in the field.
 (For more details, see BORDER-STRIP HARVESTING.)
-Early harvesting of fields infested with economic levels of alfalfa caterpillars kills a large number of caterpillars, preserves crop yields, and avoids reducing the natural enemy population.
+Early harvesting of fields infested with economically significant levels of alfalfa caterpillars kills a large number of caterpillars, preserves crop yields, and avoids reducing natural enemy numbers.
 Time this cutting to avoid serious damage, yet obtain satisfactory yield.